pecan-pine/linux-scripts/README.md

 ## backup-home

 A script that will make a backup of my home directory (or any other directory).
-The script makes a copy of the directory, writes a note in a log file, and deletes old backups.
+The script makes a copy of the directory, writes a note in a log file, and deletes old backups. `backup-home` is meant to be used automatically, so when run it does not ask permission to proceed.
+Currently there is a bug where if the backup directory does not exist, it just copies the home directory into a folder in the home directory.

 ## bcmp